nvidia-holoscan/holoscan-sdk/examples/v4l2_camera/README.md

 #### Notes on the V4L2 operator

-* The V4L2 operator can read a range of pixel formats, it will always output RGBA32 if `pass_through` is `false` (the default).
-* If the pixel format is not specified in the YAML configuration file, it will automatically select either `AB24`, `YUYV`, `MJPG`, or `RGB3` if supported by the device.
-The first supported format in the order provided will be used.
-For other formats, you will need to specify the `pixel_format` parameter in the yaml file which will then be used but note that the operator expects that these formats can be encoded as RGBA32 if `pass_through` is `false` (the default).
-If the format can't be encoded as RGBA32, the behavior is undefined.
+* The V4L2 operator can read a range of pixel formats, it will automatically select a format supported by the device.
+For other formats, you will need to specify the `pixel_format` parameter in the yaml file which will then be used.
-* The V4L2 operator outputs data on host.
-In order to move data from host to GPU device, use `holoscan::ops::FormatConverterOp`.
+* The V4L2 operator outputs data in pinned CUDA memory or in managed CUDA memory on L4T.

 ## Requirements

 ### Containerized Development

 If using a container outside the `run` script, add `--group-add video` and `--device /dev/video0:/dev/video0` (or the ID of whatever device you'd like to use) to the `docker run` command to make your camera device available in the container.
+When using HDMI IN also add `--device /dev/capture-vi-channel0:/dev/capture-vi-channel0`.

 ### Local Development